-No matter who is more right, the undeniable reality is that most American Jews believe that anti-Semitism is a threat.
-Even those who have never personally experienced anti-Semitism tend to adhere to the idea that it is merely lying dormant, waiting for a breakdown of society so it can reemerge.
-Thus defense organizations committed to fighting anti-Semitism, such as the Simon Wiesenthal Center in Los Angeles, are regularly listed as the highest grossing Jewish fundraising efforts.
-Many Jews respond swiftly and emphatically to any overt anti-Semitic rhetoric, such as that of Louis Farrakhan and other ministers of the Nation of Islam.
+No matter whose view is more accurate, the undeniable reality is that most American Jews believe that antisemitism is a threat.
+Even those who have never personally experienced antisemitism tend to adhere to the idea that it is merely lying dormant, waiting for a breakdown of society so it can reemerge.
+Thus defense organizations committed to fighting antisemitism, such as the Simon Wiesenthal Center in Los Angeles, are regularly listed as the highest grossing Jewish fundraising efforts.
+Many Jews respond swiftly and emphatically to any overt antisemitic rhetoric, such as that of Louis Farrakhan and other ministers of the Nation of Islam.

-Other Jews insist that such an intense focus on the Holocaust can too often become inward and self-interested.
-Passing on the fear, the suffering, and the need for vigilance is simply not enough to engage and nourish the next generation, while passing on the joy of observance, the sustenance of community life, and vision of the faith is even more important.
-They would argue that remembrance of the Holocaust and vigilance against anti-Semitism must be balanced with the outward-looking religious vision and spiritual energy necessary to claim the loyalty of the next generation.
+Other Jews insist that such an intense focus on the Holocaust can too often become inward, self-interested, and backward-facing.
+Passing on the fear, the suffering, and the need for vigilance is simply not enough to engage and nourish the next generation; instead, passing on the joy of observance, the sustenance of community life, and vision of the faith is more important.
+They would argue that remembrance of the Holocaust and vigilance against antisemitism must be balanced with the forward- and outward-looking religious vision and spiritual energy necessary to claim the loyalty of the next generation.

 The Holocaust, many argue, should make Jews vigilant guardians of humans rights, raising their voices against other instances of brutal inhumanity.
 The educational project “Facing History and Ourselves,” for instance, is dedicated to education about the Holocaust as part of a wider renewal of moral and ethical education.